whirlibulf/script-system/Readme.md

       scripts: [game.scripts.controller]
     });

-Scripts will be called in the order in which they are listed.
+Scripts will be called for each object in the order in which they are listed.

 The update function is called with two parameters: